livinglifemeaning/TimeTrackingDashboard/README.md

 ### Notes
 - Estimated Time: 3hrs | Actual Time: idk
 - Spent forever trying to figure out how to use the params to conditionally extract information from the data within App.js bc useParams() only works within the components within <Route>.
 Ended up just creating seperate TimeCards component to render each TimeCard in there.
-- https://www.freecodecamp.org/news/deploy-a-react-app-to-github-pages/ | Use HashRouter for Github
+- https://medium.com/swlh/using-react-router-on-github-pages-2702afdd5d0c | used to get routes to work